-A minimum grade point average of 3.25 on all nursing courses.
+A minimum grade point average of 2.75 on all nursing courses and a 3.0 GPA overall is required for the Bachelor of Science in Nursing.

 Students must complete all nursing courses at Florida College.
 Students may petition the department chair for exceptions if emergencies arise.